"What I came to learn over the years was that my ambitions were fake. They weren't ambition, they were insecurity, and there's a big distinction."

 "The day that I became a multi-multimillionaire versus the day that I found 13 pounds in a chicken shop, I were two completely different days," Bartlett has said.
 "One was euphoria and one was anti-climax."

-This is the Type 3 paradox distilled to a single image.
+This is the Type 3 paradox in a single image.
 He'd expected the millionaire moment to feel like "confetti and marching bands and euphoria."
 Reality delivered silence.
-The gap between expectation and experience made success feel like loss.

 The 13 pounds?
 Zero expectations.
 Pure gratitude.
 No gap to disappoint him.